-Robert T. Schoen, MD, MBA is a clinical professor of medicine at Yale University School of Medicine and an attending physician at Yale New Haven Hospital.
-He practices rheumatology at New Haven Rheumatology.
-Dr. Schoen received his BA from Harvard College, Magna Cum Laude, his MD, alpha honor society from Columbia University College of Physicians and Surgeons and completed an internal medicine residency at Yale New Haven Hospital.
+Dr. Robert T. Schoen practices at New Haven Rheumatology and is a Clinical Professor of Medicine at Yale University School of Medicine and an Attending Physician at Yale New Haven Hospital.
+Dr. Schoen received his BA from Harvard College, Magna Cum Laude, his MD, alpha honor society, from Columbia University College of Physicians and Surgeons and completed an internal medicine residency at Yale New Haven Hospital.
 He trained in rheumatology as a research fellow at Brigham and Women’s Hospital.
 Dr. Schoen received an MBA from the University of Connecticut, receiving the Wall Street Journal Prize for the highest GPA in the class.

-In addition to maintaining a full-time clinical practice, Dr. Schoen is actively involved in clinical research.
-Shortly after its inception, he became a member of the Lyme Disease Research Clinic in the Section of Rheumatology at Yale University School of Medicine and was then co-director of this clinic.
+In addition to maintaining a full-time clinical practice, Dr. Schoen is involved in clinical research.
+Dr. Schoen was a member and then co-director of the Lyme Disease Research Clinic in the Section of Rheumatology at Yale University School of Medicine.
 He has participated in numerous studies and clinical trials related to Lyme disease, its causation, prevention and treatment.
-At the present time, Dr. Schoen is also conducting research in Brazil to determine treatment approaches to chronic chikungunya arthritis.
-Dr. Schoen is a fellow of the American college of Physicians and the American College of Rheumatology.
-He is also current president of the Connecticut Rheumatology Association.
+Dr. Schoen is currently conducting research in Brazil on treatment of chronic chikungunya arthritis.
+Dr. Schoen is a Fellow of the American College of Physicians and Master of the American College of Rheumatology.
+He is President of the Connecticut Rheumatology Association.

 Dr. Carlson is an Assistant Clinical Professor at Yale University School of Medicine and an Assistant Clinical Professor at Frank H. Netter School of Medicine at Quinnipiac University.
 She enjoys teaching both medical students and residents in her office for outpatient Rheumatology electives.
 She spends time each year teaching and working with the rheumatology fellows at Yale New Haven Hospital.
 She also enjoys volunteering her time in the community when she is not working in the office.